Your cart is currently empty!

 The value is highly dependent upon the body parts being tested, energy levels and the proximity to the radiating source.

 The SAR value is established by selecting areas of the body to be tested, finding the highest absorption rate while exposing that area closest to the radiating source.

-There are guidelines for Specific Absorption Rate (SAR) established by national and international organizations.
-For example, the following are Specific Absorption Rate (SAR) requirements for cell phones:
+There are guidelines for SAR established by national and international organizations.

-The Federal Communication Commission (FCC), in the US, requires that phones sold have a SAR level at or below 1.6 watts per kilogram (W/kg) taken over a volume containing a mass of 1 gram of tissue.
-In Europe, there is the European Union.
-They specify Specific Absorption Rate (SAR) limits within the EU for mobile phones and other such hand-held devices, to be less than or equal to 2 W/kg averaged over 10g of tissue.
+In the US, the Federal Communication Commission (FCC) requires that cell phones have a SAR level at or below 1.6 watts per kilogram (W/kg) taken over a volume containing a mass of 1 gram (g) of tissue.